 Whereas the two previous relaxations depend on the environment or on the behavior of the agents themselves, a different approach is to stabilize the game with an external monetary intervention.
 By subsidizing particular outcomes of the game, for example the formation of the grand coalition, an external authority can induce stability.
 While the injection of sufficiently large subsidies can always guarantee a non-empty core (e.g., if every agent gets more than the highest value in the game), one would naturally like to minimize the intervention.
-The minimal subsidy that stabilizes the coalitional game is known as its Cost of Stability (CoS) [3].
-In our advertising example, a subsidy of 2M allows us to allocate 55M to A, 55M to B, and 4M to C, thereby achieving full cooperation with a stable allocation.
+The minimal subsidy that stabilizes the coalitional game is known as its Cost of Stability (CoS), and the set of now-stable imputations is called the extended core [Bachrach et al., 2009a].
+In our advertising example, a subsidy of \$2M allows us to allocate \$5M to A, \$5M to B, and \$4M to C, thereby achieving full cooperation with a stable allocation.

-Our contribution.
-The value of the least core (i.e., the minimal demand relaxation) and the cost of stability can both serve as measures of the (in)stability of a given game.
+The value of the least core (i.e., the minimal demand relax-

+ation) and the cost of stability can both serve as measures of the (in)stability of a given game.
 This paper answers certain natural questions regarding the conceptual and quantitative relationship between these measures.
 We prove tight bounds on the ratio between the minimal subsidy (the CoS) and the minimal demand relaxation that each stabilizes the game.
 In addition, we measure the amount by which several natural restrictions on coalitions reduce the cost of stability.